brisbane-elixir/todo/elixir_in_action_part_2.md

 There are great existing libraries in elixir/erlang (e.g. poolboy), and you don't need to write this yourself.

 ## Database Pooling
+ - Introduce `TodoDatabaseWorker`, similar to existing `TodoDatabase` but not registered under global alias.
+ - During `TodoDatabase` initialisation, start N workers, store their pids in a Map.
+ - `TodoDatabase.get_worker` returns a pid for a given key.
+Use `:erlang.phash2(key, n)` to calculate numberical hash and normalise to relevant range.
+ - `store` and `get` of `TodoDatabase` obtain a workers `pid` and forward to interface functions of `DatabaseWorker`